Undergraduate and Postgraduate courses

 Plan your units

 Find your course by searching for your course code (on your offer letter) in the online Handbook.
-Select the relevant major and click the course structure tab to view the required units for your course.
+Scroll down to the Structure heading to view the required units for your course.
 This may consist of spine units, course core units, major units and/or options units.

 Take note of the unit codes and offerings of the units you want to take.
 You should select units for the whole calendar year.

 You can choose options from a range of disciplines, excluding veterinary science, law, nursing and some chiropractic science and education units.
 You can use your options units to contribute towards a second major, co-major or minor if your course structure allows this.

 How many units to enrol in